 Prepare plans and specifications for each field or treatment unit according to the planning criteria and operation and maintenance requirements of this standard.
 Specifications shall describe the requirements to apply the practice to achieve the intended purpose for the practice site.
-Plans for the establishment of cover crops shall, as a minimum, include the following specification components in an approved Cover Crop, 340, Implementation Requirements document:
+Plans for the establishment of cover crops shall, as a minimum, include the following specification components in an approved Cover Crop, 340, Implementation Requirements based on Michigan Seeding Tables as of September 2015, Cover Crops 340, Tables 1 or 4 or the latest Michigan Cover Crop Seeding Calculator for cover crop mixtures of